syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 Every heat template starts with the version number of the language.
 This line specifies which set of features can be used and which notation is needed to express the infrastructure.

-Because the language changes from release to release, this line is necessary to keep up backwards compatibility.
+Because the language changes from release to release, this line is necessary to maintain backwards compatibility.

 ### Description